 Granted, both the SavorOne and Quicksilver student cards now provide the same welcome offer, and 5 percent cash back for hotel and rental car bookings made using Capital One Travel.
 The SavorOne’s bonus categories are likely to be more lucrative for the typical student — unless non-category expenses like utilities, books and rent are your biggest expenses.

 Capital One SavorOne Student Cash Rewards vs. Discover it® Student Cash Back

-The Discover it Student Cash Back card actually beats the SavorOne Student in terms of rewards with an average of $390 per year — as long as you manage to maximize the spending limit for its rotating categories rewards.
-The trouble is, it may be difficult to maximize these two cards’ bonus categories on a student budget, and the SavorOne Student card’s unlimited rewards structure more than makes up for the extra $29 the Discover it Student Cash Back earns on average since it’s much easier to manage.
+The Discover it® Student Cash Back beats the SavorOne Student in terms of rewards with an average of $390 per year — as long as you manage to maximize the spending limit for its rotating categories rewards.
+The trouble is, it may be difficult to maximize Discover’s bonus categories on a student budget.The SavorOne Student card’s unlimited rewards structure more than makes up for the extra $29 the Discover it® Student Cash Back earns on average since it’s much easier to manage.

 Best cards to pair with the Capital One SavorOne Student Cash Rewards

 Building credit and upgrading from a student card after graduation should be your chief priority instead of maximizing your rewards spending.
 However, the SavorOne Student’s sibling card — the Capital One Quicksilver Student — would be one of the best partner cards on account of its flat-rate cash back.
 That way, you could earn boosted rewards on big expenses outside your categories like textbooks, student fees, rent and other bills.

 *The Journey Student Rewards from Capital One is no longer available.
 The information about the Chase Freedom® Student credit card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.